 You must guarantee that you have complete history and control over the lifespan of a record.
-This is readily accomplished through the use of technology that allows you to know where documents are maintained, who has access to them, what the automated retention policy is, and so on.
+This is readily accomplished through the use of technology that allows you to know where documents are maintained, who has access to them, and so on.

 We live in a world where technology plays a significant part in how businesses prosper.
 Using RIM software allows you to govern and manage records digitally, automate retention regulations, regulate access, and so on.